geoscixyz/gpg/content/seismic/refraction/seismic_refraction_other_topics.rst

 Hidden Layers
 -------------

 When acquiring refraction data we attempt to obtain first arrivals from each refractor (in fact first arrivals are the only useful data - signal energy following first arrivals can not be used unless seismic reflection is being done - a topic covered in geop301).
-Sometimes it is not possible to obtain refracted arrivas from each and every refracting horizon.
+Sometimes it is not possible to obtain refracted arrivals from each and every refracting horizon.
 There are two reasons why the second layer might go undetected.

 **1. The Second Layer is a Low Velocity Layer:**  If \\(v_2 < v_1\\)  the incoming wave will refract towards the normal and there will be no critical refraction along the upper boundary.
 Assuming \\(v_3 > v_1\\) the first arrival travel time curve will look as shown in the second half of the figure.